 Batch elements are randomly determined for every epoch.

-Besides MNIST, two other data sets were used.
 The Mushrooms data set contains characteristics of different types of mushrooms, subdivided into edible and poisonous categories.
-There are 21 attributes, converted into 112 binary features, and 8124 samples (subdivided into $ 2~\text{k} $ for training the rest for testing).
-Lastly, the Connect-4 data set contains board situations for the game of Connect-4, labeled by whether the first player wins, loses, or there is a draw.
-There are 67557 samples (with $ 16~\text{k} $ separated for training), each with 42 board spaces, converted into 126 binary features.
+There are 21 attributes, converted into 112 binary features (each one associated with a visible unit, so that $X=112$), and 8124 samples (subdivided into $ 2\,\text{k} $ for training the rest for testing).
+Finally, the Connect-4 data set contains board situations for the game of Connect-4, labeled by whether the first player wins, loses, or there is a draw.
+There are 67557 samples (with $ 16\,\text{k} $ separated for training), each with 42 board spaces.
+The board spaces were converted into 126 binary features ($X=126$).

-Experiments for the UCI Evaluation Suite data sets used 100 hidden neurons, batch of 10 random samples, $ \alpha = 0.01 $ and $ \alpha_A = 0.05 $, unless otherwise specified.
-Other hyperparameters were kept the same as specified for MNIST.
+Experiments for the UCI Evaluation Suite data sets used 100 hidden neurons, a batch of 10 random samples, $ \alpha = 0.01 $ and $ \alpha_A = 0.05 $, unless otherwise specified.
+Other hyperparameters were the same as specified for MNIST.